Quantum Money from Abelian Group Actions: Preliminaries

 \paragraph{Cryptographic group actions.} A cryptographic group action is one for which some task is computationally intractable, and that this hardness is useful for cryptography.
-Here, we briefly define three standard assumptions that can be made on group actions; we will ultimately not use these assumptions, but they are useful as a point of comparison.

-First, at a minimum, a cryptographically useful group action will always satisfy the following discrete log assumption: \begin{assumption} The \emph{discrete log assumption} (DLog) holds on a group action $(\G,\Xs,*)$ if, for all QPT adversaries $\As$, there exists a negligible $\lambda$ such that
+Here, we briefly define three standard assumptions that can be made on group actions; we will ultimately not use these assumptions, but they are useful as a point of comparison. always First, at a minimum, a cryptographically useful group action will always satisfy the following discrete log assumption: \begin{assumption} The \emph{discrete log assumption} (DLog) holds on a group action $(\G,\Xs,*)$ if, for all QPT adversaries $\As$, there exists a negligible $\lambda$ such that

 \end{assumption} Another pair of standard assumptions for group actions are the analogs of CDH and DDH: \begin{assumption} The \emph{computational Diffie-Hellman assumption} (CDH) holds on a group action $(\G,\Xs,*)$ if, for all QPT adversaries $\As$, there exists a negligible $\lambda$ such that